 Sexually Transmitted Disease (STD)

 Worst case scenario, these symptoms may suggest a possible sexually transmitted disease (STD).
-For example, some symptoms of HIV include fever, swollen lymph nodes, joint pain and fatigue as your body attempts to fight the condition.
-Sore throat and painful genitals can also be due to the two bacteria which cause the STDs, gonorrhea and chlamydia.
+For example, some symptoms of STDs include fever, swollen lymph nodes, joint pain and fatigue as your body attempts to fight the bacteria or virus.
+Sore throat and painful genitals can also be common signs of gonorrhea or chlamydia.
 However, even though STDs share similar symptoms to the flu, this does not necessarily mean that what you are experiencing is caused by a sexually transmitted infection.
 For this reason, if there is a possibility that you may have contracted an STD, it never hurts to get tested.

 Better to Get Tested than Not